-According to Peggy Post and Peter Post, co-authors of The Etiquette Advantage in Business, the following suggestions will help you when celebrating co-workers? and clients? birthdays.
+According to Peggy Post and Peter Post, co-authors of The Etiquette Advantage in Business

 The Emily Post Institute, created by Emily in 1946 and run today by third generation family members, serves as a "civility barometer" for American society and continues Emily's work.
 That work has grown to address the societal concerns of the 21st century including business etiquette, raising polite children and civility in America.